 Continuing checkups with your dentist is the only way to be absolutely certain that your teeth don’t try to drift back in position after completing your Invisalign treatment.
 Along with wearing the retainer every day and caring for it properly, along with good dental hygiene, these trips to your dentist will let you know if anything is starting to go awry with your oral health.

 If you’re considering getting Invisalign or are coming to the end of your treatment cycle, it’s time to schedule an appointment with your dentist.
-Dr. Duc Pham is proud to serve the Aliso Veijo, CA area from his office at Premier Dental of South Orange County.
+Dr. Marian Bradford is proud to serve the Aliso Veijo, CA area from her office at Premier Dental of South Orange County.
 They’ve been working with patients like you to ensure that their orthodontic treatments continue to be effective and their oral health remains excellent, and would be proud to add you and your family to their practice.